"Pa, I want to go to Europe!"

 By 1879, Harry and Emma had left Paris for The Hague, in the Netherlands, where Harry secured Hendrik Willem Mesdag, the celebrated marine painter, to become his master for nearly a year.
 While living and working in The Hague, Harry became well-acquainted with the very best artists of The Hague School, as it was called, a confederacy of Dutch Impressionists.
 They accepted him as one of their own.
 For the rest of his career, Harry’s work would reflect the marked influence of Mesdag and Dutch Impressionism.
 His success continued in 1879, as one of Harry’s works was once more accepted to the Salon de Paris, further cementing his place among the most accomplished young artists of America.

 Return to St. Louis & Second One-Man-Show

 In October 1879, having spent nearly three years in Europe, Harry and Emma returned to St. Louis.
-As part of his working agreement with Pettes & Leathe, Harry had created a vast cache of 83 paintings during his time in Europe, all of which he had shipped faithfully back to St. Louis in care of the gallery, where they had been regularly put on display.
+As part of his working agreement with Pettes & Leathe, Harry had created a vast cache of 83 paintings during his time in Europe, all of which he had shipped faithfully back to St. Louis in care of the gallery, where they had been regularly put on display and sold.
 By the time Harry and Emma returned to their hometown, the city was once again rife with “Harry Chase Mania” as Pettes & Leathe prepared for another one-man- show of sixty-four works in March 1880.

-His second auction was also a huge success, with Harry pocketing somewhere around $6000-$7000 in cash ($120K-$140K, 2017).
+His second auction was also a unqualified success, with Harry pocketing somewhere around $6000-$7000 in cash ($120K-$140K, 2017).
 This placed him and Emma on firm financial grounds for establishing themselves on the East Coast of the United States, where the best and brightest of America’s artists battled for prizes, and patrons.